Faulconbridge Point Lookout (Lower Grose Valley)

 Track Notes

-The Faulconbridge Point Trail is 6.5 km in length one-way on a well-maintained fire trail that is a good mix of level sections and small hills.
+The Faulconbridge Point Trail is a 6.5 km one-way route along a well-maintained fire trail, featuring a balanced mix of level sections and gentle hills.

 Faulconbridge Point Trail